 Specific duties are placed upon the local authority in respect of Former Relevant children who inform the local authority that they are pursuing, or intend to pursue, a programme of education or training.
 The local authority must:

 These duties continue up to the Former Relevant child's 25th birthday.

 In this context, the definition of a programme of education or training must be interpreted broadly.
 For example, this might include options such as: completion of literacy skills, so that the young person has the numeracy and literacy skills needed to compete in the job market or participation in vocational training and apprenticeships.

-In each case where a care leaver requests this support, the Local Authority will need to assess the appropriateness of the course and how it will help the young person to achieve his or her ambitions.
+In each case where a care leaver requests this support, the local authority will need to assess the appropriateness of the course and how it will help the young person to achieve their ambitions.
 The extent of the practical and financial assistance provided will reflect the type of course, whether full- or part-time, and the young person's existing income.

 Qualifying Young People